bonusly/gemojione/README.md

 Easily lookup emoji name, unicode character, or image assets and convert emoji representations.

+## Maintainer Notice

+This project is not currently maintained, I'm afraid I don't have the time nor the Ruby expertise to carry this project forward anymore.
+If by any chance someone wants to push this project forward feel free to contact me to discuss it.

 ## Installation

 Add this line to your application's Gemfile: